National Dietetic Requirements

 High school students interested in becoming a dietitian or nutritionist should take courses in biology, chemistry, mathematics, health, and communications.
 Dietitians and nutritionists need at least a Bachelor degree in dietetics, foods and nutrition, food service systems management, or a related area.
 College students in these majors take courses in foods, nutrition, institution management, chemistry, biochemistry, biology, microbiology, and physiology.
 Other suggested courses include business, mathematics, statistics, computer science, psychology, sociology, and economics.

-Of the 46 States and jurisdictions with laws governing dietetics, 30 require licensure, 15 require certification, and 1 requires registration.
 The ACEND awards the Registered Dietitian credential to those who pass a certification exam after completing their academic coursework and supervised experience.
 Because practice requirements vary by State, interested candidates should determine the requirements of the State in which they want to work before sitting for any exam.